Josh Brolin: Early work and breakthrough (1980s)

+Career decline (1990–2006)

 Brolin played a small role in the 1994 movie Roadflower.
-He has implied that he turned away from film acting for years after the premiere of his second film, Thrashin', where he witnessed what he called "horrendous" acting on his part.
-For several years, he appeared in stage roles in Rochester, New York, often alongside mentor and friend Anthony Zerbe.
-One of Brolin's more prominent roles early in his career was that of "Wild Bill" Hickok in the ABC western TV series The Young Riders, which lasted three seasons (1989–92).
-Two other TV series he was involved in include the Aaron Spelling production Winnetka Road (1994) and Mister Sterling (2003), both of which were cancelled after a few episodes.
+He has implied that he turned away from film acting for years after the premiere of his second film, Thrashin', due to what he called his "horrendous" acting.
+For several years, Brolin appeared in stage roles in Rochester, New York, often alongside mentor and friend Anthony Zerbe.
+One of Brolin's more prominent roles early in his career was that of Wild Bill Hickok in the ABC Western TV series The Young Riders, which lasted three seasons (1989–92).
+Two other TV series in which Brolin was involved include the Aaron Spelling production Winnetka Road (1994) and Mister Sterling (2003), both of which were cancelled after a few episodes.

-Brolin's film work consists of many villainous roles in late-2000s/early-2010s films, including Planet Terror (one of two feature-length segments of the Quentin Tarantino/Robert Rodriguez collaboration Grindhouse), American Gangster, and Oliver Stone's Wall Street: Money Never Sleeps.
-He also played the lead role in the Coen brothers' Academy Award-winning film No Country for Old Men.
+Career resurgence and stardom (2006–2016)

+By 2006, Brolin was trading stocks full time when he booked the lead role in the Coen brothers' Academy Award-winning film No Country for Old Men (2007).
+The film became a critical and commercial success.
+Brolin went on to book a part in the similarly successful Ridley Scott film American Gangster (2007).

-In 2008, Brolin starred in another Oliver Stone film, W., a biopic about key events in the life of President George W. Bush.
+In 2008, Brolin starred in the Oliver Stone film, W., a biopic about key events in the life of George W. Bush.
 Stone pursued an initially hesitant Brolin for the role.
 He said of his decision to cast Brolin in the leading role:

 Brolin received an Oscar nomination for Best Supporting Actor for his role in Gus Van Sant's biopic Milk as city supervisor Dan White, who assassinated San Francisco Supervisor Harvey Milk and Mayor George Moscone.
 He made news by wearing a White Knot to the Academy Awards ceremony to demonstrate solidarity with the same-sex marriage movement.
 Brolin told an interviewer that co-star Sean Penn, who portrayed Milk, decided to dispel any nerves the actors had about playing gay men by "grabbing the bull by the horns".
-At the first cast dinner, which included castmates James Franco, Emile Hirsch and Diego Luna, "[Penn] walked right up and grabbed me and planted a huge one right on my lips", Brolin said.
-Brolin has received critical acclaim for his performance and, in addition to his Oscar nomination, received NYFCC and NBR Awards for Best Supporting Actor and a nomination for a SAG Award for Outstanding Performance by a Male Actor in a Supporting Role.
+At the first cast dinner, which included castmates James Franco, Emile Hirsch, and Diego Luna, "[Penn] walked right up and grabbed me and planted a huge one right on my lips", Brolin said.
+Brolin has received critical acclaim for his performance, and in addition to his Oscar nomination, received New York Film Critics Circle and National Board of Review awards for Best Supporting Actor and a nomination for a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role.

+Also in 2008, Brolin hosted Saturday Night Live, the same night as musical guest Adele.
+He hosted again in April 2012 and March 2024.